vlandham/captain_z/out/captain_z.md

 Captain Z looked down to see the ocean crashing into the rocks below.
 Those rocks looked big and sharp, even from up there.
 One slip, and she was a goner.
 Perhaps this wasn't such a good idea, she thought to herself.

 She tried to shimmy away from the window to the cave, but didn't get far.
 The ledge stopped short a little ways past the hole.
-There didn't seem like there was anything other place to put her feet.
+There didn't seem like there was any other place to put her feet.
 She was stuck.

 Captain Spears and Hissy ducked into the cave last after his crew.
 He saw Captain Zephyr's legs as she went through the hole.

 His eyes went from cool confidence to wild panic, all in one second.

 "She's escaping you fools!
 Grab her!"
 He shouted.
 The pirates closest to the hole looked out, but didn't move.
 They weren't eager about following Captain Z out the window.
-Instead, they just stood where they were looking back and forth between the frightful Captain Spears and the terrifying cliff wall.
+Instead, they just stood where they were, looking back and forth between the frightful Captain Spears and the terrifying cliff wall.

 Captain Spears pushed past them.
 "Ya good-for-nothings," he muttered.